ProseMirror/website/pages/examples/schema/index.md

 from `toDOM`, if it's a plain object, provides a set of DOM attributes), and their DOM parser has to read it.

-By default, marks as _inclusive_, meaning that they get applied to content inserted at their end (as well as at their start when they start at the start of their parent node).
+By default, marks are _inclusive_, meaning that they get applied to content inserted at their end (as well as at their start when they start at the start of their parent node).
 For link-type marks, this is usually not the expected behavior, and the